 - increased appetite and weight gain

-You may experience ups and downs in your mood because of the changing nature of your Parkinson’s symptoms throughout the day.
+Your mood may go up and down because of the fluctuating nature of your Parkinson’s symptoms throughout the day.
 These changes in mood aren’t necessarily a sign of depression.
 Sometimes, these feelings may be related to changes in your Parkinson’s medication.

 Severe depression may result in suicidal thoughts or plans.
 It may also disrupt a person’s sense of reality or make it much harder for them to function on a day-to-day basis.
-This requires very specific treatment by a mental health specialist.
+It requires specific treatment by a mental health specialist.
 Speak to your GP, specialist or Parkinson’s nurse if you have any concerns.

 We don’t know for sure why people with Parkinson’s get depression.
 There are several possible explanations.

 Being diagnosed with Parkinson’s can be very stressful and upsetting for many reasons and the condition can have an impact on every aspect of life.
 So it’s completely understandable that you might sometimes experience feelings of depression because of Parkinson’s.

 For example, as Parkinson’s symptoms progress, some people may find they have to reduce certain activities like socialising.
 This could lead to loneliness and isolation, which may increase the risk of depression.